 Are you one of those 13 million desperately trying to find relief from IBS for good?
 Well look no further, you are in the right place.
 Hurrah!

-The incidence of IBS (irritable bowel syndrome) is rising dramatically worldwide, IBS now affects up to 14% of the global population1 and around 5 million adults in the U.K.2
+The incidence of IBS (irritable bowel syndrome) is rising dramatically worldwide, IBS now affects up to 14% of the global population1 and around 13 million adults in the U.K2.

 Irritable Bowel Syndrome or IBS is a common condition that affects the digestive system.
 It causes symptoms like stomach cramps, bloating, diarrhoea and constipation.
 The exact cause is unknown but sufferers report diet, lifestyle and environmental triggers.
 The diagnosis of IBS is given by a medical doctor once all other causes of these symptoms have been ruled out.

 There are endless pages online suggesting various solutions including medications, supplements, herbal remedies and different diets.
-The thing is – all IBS sufferers were not created equal.
+The thing is though, that not all IBS sufferers were created equal - we are all unique.

-Conventional treatment focuses on symptom relief alone, but it is important to identify the underlying cause, and the causes and triggers of IBS can vary greatly!
-But using a combination of three well researched methods IBS is certainly not something you have to live with, and if managed well, you could become symptom-free for good.
+Conventional treatment focuses on symptom relief alone, but it is important to identify the underlying cause, and the causes and triggers of IBS can vary greatly.
+But, IBS is certainly not something you have to live with, and by using a combination of three well researched methods, you could become symptom-free for good.